Skip to content

 $ uv sync

-Alternatively, you can provide the flash-attn metadata upfront via the dependency-metadata setting, thereby forgoing the need to build the package during the dependency resolution phase.
-For example, to provide the flash-attn metadata upfront, include the following in your pyproject.toml:
+Alternatively, users can instead provide the flash-attn metadata upfront via the dependency-metadata setting, thereby forgoing the need to build the package during the dependency resolution phase.
+For example, to provide the flash-attn metadata upfront:

 pyproject.toml